John Foppe, speaker and author of "What's Your Excuse?" was born without arms. Hear John's inspiring story as he redefines challenges and limitations.

-Pete Carlson, president of Barry-Wehmiller's BW Container Systems company shares his leadership journey through the manufacturing industry.
+Pete Carlson, president of Barry-Wehmiller's BW Integrated Systems company shares his leadership journey through the manufacturing industry.

-Sara Hannah of the BW Leadership Institute and Dwight Perry of Perry International talk leadership, empowerment and people.
+Sara Hannah of Chapman & Co.
+Leadership Institute and Dwight Perry of Perry International talk leadership, empowerment and people.

 Chris Reimer, author of "Happywork" discusses the real ROI when everyone truly feels they matter at work.